focallocal/fl-maps/README.md

 Issues can be found on our Trello board which gives a more visual representation of progress than Github.
 The two currently active lists on Trello will be the 1st version (example v0.1) reading from left to right, and also the Quick Bug Squashing List: [**Trello**](https://trello.com/b/PFj7RlgM/focallocalorg) and not github (use github only to open issues!).

 *if you decide to work on an issue please click 'members' and add your name to it, then move it into the 'sprint' queue.
 You can also use filters to see Meteor only issues (missions).
-(Don't forget to move it into te 'complete' list when finished, and also close the issue in Github.
+(Don't forget to move it into the 'complete' list when finished, and also close the issue in Github.

 ### Outside Software

-The map utilises Discourse for its forums and SSO.
+The map utilizes Discourse for its forums and SSO.
 It will likely also use Discourse Messaging for notifications/users setting how often they receive notifications.
 The idea has been floated of also using it for users profiles, but that needs more discussion.

 ---